patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 ### **Input Features**

 We ran experiments with 2 different sets of input features.
+- Including the 150 landmark position coordinates
+  - 339 input features for each frame
+- Excluding the 150 landmark position coordinates
   - 189 features for 20 frames per sample
-  - Dropped the 150 landmark position coordinates
-  - Engineered 33 distances between landmarks in a frame
-  - Engineered 86 angles between landmarks in a frame
-  - Engineered 62 movements between landmarks in consecutive frames
-  - Additional 8 features representing various metadata

 ### **Data Augmentation**

 All experiments used the same data augmentation settings.

 - Rotation (+- 10 degrees)
+  - 0.5 probability of applying the rotation
 - Noise (0.05 std)
+  - 0.5 probability of applying the noise

 ### **Training Configuration**